A Comparative Analysis of Socialism in Theory and in Practice Today

 By Sean Fischer – Associate Dean for External Affairs, Rowan University

 Americans as a rule have a very limited understanding of their own government, much less a circumspect understanding of systems which operate (or have operated) in other nations.
 Our nation suffers greatly from a lack of civic awareness; Americans are quick to press their rights, yet fail to understand that within the social contract created by our founding documents (the Declaration of Independence and the Constitution) there are also obligations and responsibilities of citizenship.
-No example is more concrete than the routine conflation of socialism with communism.
+No example is more concrete than the routine conflation of socialism with communism in the United States.
 The terms are not synonyms despite the ever-present confabulations on social media sites, YouTube, and right-wing punditry.

 Communism vs. Socialism